CocoaPods/guides.cocoapods.org/source/using/the-podfile.html.md

 Using this option CocoaPods will assume the given folder to be the root of the Pod and will link the files directly from there in the Pods project.
-This means that your edits will persist to CocoaPods installations.
+This means that your edits will persist between CocoaPods installations.
 The referenced folder can be a checkout of your your favorite SCM or even a git submodule of the current repo.

-Note that the `podspec` of the Pod file is expected to be in the folder.
+<aside>Note that the `podspec` of the Pod file is expected to be in that folder.</aside>

 ### From a podspec in the root of a library repo.

-Sometimes you may want to use the bleeding edge version of a Pod.
-Or a specific revision.
+Sometimes you may want to use the bleeding edge version of a Pod, a specific revision or your own fork.
 If this is the case, you can specify that with your pod declaration.

-To use the `master` branch of the repo:
+> To use the `master` branch of the repo:

 ```ruby
 pod 'AFNetworking', :git => 'https://github.com/gowalla/AFNetworking.git'
 ````

-Or specify a commit:
+> Or specify a commit:

 ```ruby
 pod 'AFNetworking', :git => 'https://github.com/gowalla/AFNetworking.git', :commit => '082f8319af'